 TURNING CUT CALCULATOR 2 (iOS)

 TURNING CUT CALCULATOR II is a mobile application tool for operators of turning lathes, CNC operators, CNC programmers etc. who work with processes in turning lathe machines.
-In a quick and easy way, can all data be manipulated for a turning cut.
+In a quick and easy way, can most data be manipulated for a turning cut.

 - Calculates the time for a turning cut by using given turning data